hackclub/hackclub/workshops/discord-chatbot/README.md

 Here are the codes some demos of how the project can be expanded upon:

-- Bot which sends your avatar and welcomes a new user into the server: [code](https://repl.it/@k4u5h4L/discord-chatbot-complete-avatar)
+- Bot which replies to the user about Hack Club: [code](https://repl.it/@k4u5h4L/discord-chatbot-complete)
 - Bot which sends a scraped meme when a user asks for one: [code](https://repl.it/@k4u5h4L/discord-chatbot-complete-meme)
-- Bot which tells you covid-19 related info based on the country: [code](https://repl.it/@k4u5h4L/discord-chatbot-complete-covid19)
+- Bot which tells you joke when called: [code](https://repl.it/@k4u5h4L/discord-chatbot-complete)

 ## Note: